 - Claims administration by a licensed claims company or a qualified employee of the self-insured company

-- A full financial audit performed by an independent CPA firm for the most recent year to assess the applicant’s solvency and stability
+- A full financial audit performed by an independent certified public accountant (CPA) firm for the most recent year to assess the applicant’s solvency and stability

 Once your application is approved by the Board and the Trust Fund, you will have to supply a surety bond or letter of credit.
 The amount of security required is determined after a thorough review of your application and financial statements.